Rotational effects in quark stars: comparing different models: Model Formalism

-where $m_{0i}$ is the current quark mass, and $C$, $D$ are model parameters.
-To ensure thermodynamic consistency when $m_i(n_B)$ depends on density, we introduce the effective chemical potentials $\mu_i^*$, such that the free-energy density takes the form \cite{Backes:2020fyw, Xia:2014zaa}:
+where \(m_{0i}\) denotes the current quark mass {(with the subscript \(i = u, d, s\) corresponding to the up, down, and strange quarks, respectively)}, and \(C\) and \(D\) are model parameters. {The current quark masses \(m_{0u} = 2.16\,\mathrm{MeV}\), \(m_{0d} = 4.67\,\mathrm{MeV}\), and \(m_{0s} = 93.4\,\mathrm{MeV}\) are taken from the PDG report \cite{ParticleDataGroup:2022pth}.} To ensure thermodynamic consistency when $m_i(n_B)$ depends on density, we introduce the effective chemical potentials $\mu_i^*$, such that the free-energy density takes the form \cite{Backes:2020fyw, Xia:2014zaa}:

 with the quark thermodynamic potential